$\mathcal{H}$-matrix based second moment analysis for rough random fields and finite element discretizations: -matrices in the context of finite elements

 \section{$\mathcal{H}$-matrices in the context of finite elements}

-Although a finite element matrix has a sparse structure, its inverse is generally fully populated.
-Nevertheless, the inverse exhibits a data-sparse structure in the sense that it is $\mathcal{H}$-matrix compressible.
-We recall the main concepts from the literature, see e.g.~\cite{Beb05,BH03,Fau15,FMP15,Hac15}.
+Although a finite element matrix has a sparse structure, its inverse and both factors of its LU-decomposition are generally fully populated.
+Nevertheless, the inverse and the LU-decomposition exhibit a data-sparse structure in the sense that they are $\mathcal{H}$-matrix compressible.
+We recall the main concepts from the literature, see, e.g.,~\cite{Beb05,BH03,Fau15,FMP15,Hac15}.